 Pin it for later:

 Have you ever been to Copenhagen or any other part of Denmark?
-Did you find it delightful like we did, or was it just meh for you.
+What did you think of this what to see and eat Copenhagen guide?
+Would you try the exotic foods?
 Does it look like a place you would like to visit?